carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 | Medium dataset |    10,000 |  10 GB |        100 MB |              30% |
 | Large dataset  | 1,000,000 | 100 GB |        100 MB |              40% |

 'Files' is the target number of files, 'Size' is the target size, and 'Max file size' is the maximum file size a single file can have.
-Each of these values are targets, which means that they'll be approximate.
+Each of these values is a target, which means that they'll be approximate.
 They will however be deterministic across the runs and machines, as they're using the same seed during generation.
 Duplication rate is the percentage of blocks that already exist in another file.
 This is implemented by having the files being filled with 0s.

 ## General results